East Islip in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 2. South Side Railroad of Long Island.

 The South Side Railroad of Long Island was a railroad company in the U.S. state of New York.
 Chartered in 1860 and first opened in 1867 as a competitor to the Long Island Rail Road, it was reorganized in 1874 as the Southern Railroad of Long Island and leased in 1876 to the LIRR.
 (Submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 9, 2018.
-This page originally submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 72 times since then.
+It was originally submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 126 times since then and 25 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.